industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ## Configure PLCs with TIA Portal

-For this tutorial 3 PLCs will be used that each demonstrate one line of a production plant.
+For this tutorial two PLCs will be used that each demonstrate one line of a production plant.
 The TIA project can be found [here]([src/tiaproject.zap16](https://github.com/industrial-edge/miscellaneous/blob/main/tank%20application/tia-tank-application.zap16)).
-Please adjust the IP adresses to your enviroment, download the project to three PLCs and start them up.
+Please adjust the IP adresses to your enviroment, download the project to two PLCs and start them up.
 A simulation of a filling line will be excecuted automatically.

 ## Configure PLC Connection

-To get the relevant data from the PLCs to the Edge Device there are several Connectors available.
-The IIH forms a central integration layer where all connector data can be standardized and mapped on a data model.
-For this example we will use two options, OPC UA Connector and SIMATIC S7+ Connector.
+To retrieve relevant data from the PLCs to the Edge Device, several Connectors are available.
+The IIH forms a central integration layer where all connector data can be standardized and mapped onto a data model.
+For this example, we will use two options: the OPC UA Connector and the SIMATIC S7+ Connector.

 ### Option 1: SIMATIC S7+ Connector

-SIMATIC S7+ Connector reads data from PLC and then IIH app will collect it.
+SIMATIC S7+ Connector reads data from the PLC and then the IIH app will collect it.
 We need to export tags from TIA Portal Project using SIMATIC SCADA Export.

 ![SimaticScadaExport](graphics/simatic_scada_export.png)